Vectra AI Strengthens its Dominance in Hybrid and Multi-Cloud Defense with the Most Comprehensive AI Platform to Combat Nonstop Cyber Attacks on Microsoft Customers

 Vectra AI adds AI-powered detections that expose attacker behaviors targeting Microsoft Azure cloud services and Microsoft Copilot delivering much needed reinforcements for customers' native tools

-SAN JOSE, Calif., Nov.
-13, 2024 /PRNewswire/ -- Vectra AI, Inc., the leader in AI-driven XDR (extended detection and response), today announced the extension of the Vectra AI Platform to include comprehensive coverage for customers' Microsoft Azure environments.
+SINGAPORE, Nov.
+14, 2024 /PRNewswire/ -- Vectra AI, Inc., the leader in AI-driven XDR (extended detection and response), today announced the extension of the Vectra AI Platform to include comprehensive coverage for customers' Microsoft Azure environments.
 With the addition of over 40 unique attacker behavior detections for Microsoft Azure, Vectra AI now delivers over 100 AI-driven attacker behavior detections.
 Now, Microsoft customers achieve comprehensive hybrid and multi-cloud defense for their entire Microsoft environment - Microsoft Active Directory, Microsoft Entra ID, Microsoft M365, Microsoft Copilot for M365 and now Microsoft Azure.

 According to the Microsoft Digital Defense Report 2024, Microsoft customers face more than 600 million cybercriminal and nation-state attacks every day, ranging from ransomware to phishing to identity attacks.
 The growing Microsoft attack surface, spanning on-premises data centers, network identities, cloud services, and various endpoints, presents increased vulnerabilities as more organizations adopt hybrid and multi-cloud environments.
 Migration to Microsoft Entra ID, expansion to Azure, and the adoption of Microsoft Copilot for M365 contribute to a wider range of entry points for attackers, as evidenced by the hybrid attacks executed by threat actor groups like Midnight Blizzard and Scattered Spider.